In this article:

 Application Security

 A scoring factor that concerns detection of common website application vulnerabilities.
-It has a Medium weight.

 asset